tanvisaxena1901/HydroVision/README.md

 ### Installation and Setup 🛠️

-To install and set up AquaSense, you will need to have Python 3 and the following Python libraries installed:
+To install and set up HydroVision, you will need to have Python 3 and the following Python libraries installed:

-* pandas 🐼
+* pandas
-* numpy 🐍
+* numpy
-* matplotlib 📊
+* matplotlib
-* seaborn 🎨
+* seaborn
-* plotly 📈
+* plotly
-* scikit-learn 🤖
+* scikit-learn
-* xgboost 🚀
+* xgboost
-* imbalanced-learn ⚖️
+* imbalanced-learn

 Once you have installed the required libraries, you can clone the HydroVision repository and install the project using the following command: